santiago-webdev/Zettelpy/README.md

 *You don't need to specify the extension but using "The Aleph.md" would also work*

 ### Delete notes
-If you have decided that you want to delete the note that you are editing, just empty the file that you are in, the file and the row in the database will be deleted after you quit the file
+If you have decided that you want to delete the note that you are editing, just empty the file that you are in in vim/nvim it would be with `:%d`, the file and the row in the database will be deleted after you quit the file, this method and using the -d or --delete flag only work for permanent notes

 ### How do you link the notes?
 By the name of this repo you can tell that this program was made with the intention of being used for the zettelkasten